pepihasenfuss/ungravel-smartcontracts/README.md

 # smartcontracts
-Ungravel is based on 4 different smart contracts and lots of proxy contracts that depend on ENS.
+Ungravel is based on 7 different smart contracts and lots of proxy contracts that depend on ENS/EVM Names.

 factory        https://app.ens.domains/factory.ungravel.eth